Drone image of Milwaukee River.

 Learn about our 2024 route

-Along our Rivers route we will see the land and people shaped by Wisconsin’s waterways.
-Wisconsin Idea Seminar travelers—faculty and staff from the University of Wisconsin-Madison—will be students of Wisconsin life, deepening their understanding of the state and reaffirming their commitment to public service and the Wisconsin Idea.
+Along our River route we will visit the land and people shaped by Wisconsin’s waterways.
+Wisconsin Idea Seminar travelers—faculty and staff from the University of Wisconsin-Madison—are students of Wisconsin life, deepening their understanding of the state and reaffirming their commitment to public service and the Wisconsin Idea.

-We will visit a dairy farm, meet environmental stewards and business owners, spark ideas with UW System colleagues, and see the spaces and places where many of our UW students come from.
-Experts from across the state will join the journey at various points along the way to enrich the learning throughout the week.
+We will visit a dairy farm, meet environmental stewards and business owners, spark ideas with Universities of Wisconsin colleagues, and see the spaces and places many of our UW students call home.
+Experts and practitioners from across the state will join us along the way to enrich the learning throughout the week.

 Learn more

-Take a look back at the 2022 Bay Tour
+Take a look back at the 2023 Forest + River route

 Who May Apply